df15h-moddable/df15h-ce-public/docs/es5/1_community/2_ce/graphics/cs/terrain-helper.md

 # Terrain Helper

-Provides supplementary parallax meta-data for landscape records to ENB or Community Shaders.
+Provides supplementary parallax data for landscape records to ENB or Community Shaders.

 ## Problem